 American seafood dining at the upper end of the market has long been dominated by coastal references: the tasting menus at Le Bernardin in New York City, the sourcing-driven programs at Providence in Los Angeles, or the ingredient-first approach at Addison in San Diego.
 Freshwater fish has occupied a more peripheral position in that national conversation, which is partly a function of coastal media concentration and partly a genuine difference in the scale of the restaurant categories involved.

 The broader national picture, where Lazy Bear in San Francisco, Alinea in Chicago, and Atomix in New York City define one end of the American fine dining spectrum, represents a different kind of conversation entirely.
-The value of the St Clair Shores dining scene, covered in full in our full St Clair Shores restaurants guide, is that it operates outside that high-stakes performance register while still maintaining a distinct and defensible identity shaped by place.
+The value of the St Clair Shores dining scene, shaped by place, is that it operates outside that high-stakes performance register while still maintaining a distinct and defensible identity shaped by place.

 Planning a Visit